demisto/content/Packs/FeedCrowdstrikeFalconIntel/Integrations/CrowdStrikeIndicatorFeed/README.md

 CrowdStrike Falcon Intel Indicator Feed
-This integration was integrated and tested with version xx of CrowdStrike Indicator Feed
 ## Configure CrowdStrike Indicator Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.